 Satan then, with one third of all the angels that existed, decided to become the enemy of all righteousness (Revelation 12:3 - 4).
 As his planned attacked reached the Eternal he and his angels were thrown back to the earth.
 This is the event Jesus witnessed.

-Satan, whose heart is dedicated to evil, will try at least three more times to rise up from the earth and attempt to take over the universe.
+Satan, whose heart is dedicated to evil, will try a total of four times to rise up from the earth and attempt to take over the universe by fighting God.
+The first time he attempted to take control is mentioned above.
 His second attempt to take control of all things will happen prior to Jesus' return to earth!
 If some teach this event has already occurred they are flat wrong.
 Christ did not come back to the earth, secretly or otherwise, in 1914 or any year since.

-On a final note, many believe that after being cast out of heaven that Satan (or other demonic spirits) are not capable of dying because they are composed of spirit and therefore indestructible.
-This flies in the face of Scripture which records demons knowing that they can be put to death (see Mark 1:23 - 25).
-They are fully aware that many, if not most, of them are going to be put to death forever in a lake of fire.
+On a final note, many believe that even after being cast out of heaven that Satan (or other demonic spirits) were incapable of being put out of existence because they were composed of spirit and therefore indestructible.
+This flies in the face of Scripture which records demons knowing that they can be penalized with eternal death (see Mark 1:23 - 25).
+They are fully aware that many (if not most) of them will be judged worthy of an eternal death penalty for their rebellion.